googlecodelabs/migrate-python2-appengine/README.md

 --- | --- | ---
 Baseline | 0 &rArr; 1 | Not a migration but a description of the baseline application (review this material before doing any migrations)
 Web framework | 1 &rArr; _everything else_ | Current App Engine runtimes do not come with a web framework, so this must be the first migration performed.
 All migrations below can be performed after this one.
-Bundled services | 17 | This module is for Python bundled services users interested in how to access those services from Python 3.
+Bundled services | 17 &rArr; 22 | These modules are for those who want to continue using Python bundled services from Python 3 App Engine.
 Datastore | 2 [&rArr; 3 [&rArr; 6]] | Moving off App Engine `ndb` makes your apps more portable, so the **Module 2** Cloud NDB migration is _recommended_. **Module 3:** Migrating to Cloud Datastore (Firestore in Datastore mode) is _optional_ and only recommended if you have other code using Cloud Datastore. **Module 6**: Migrating to Cloud Firestore (Native mode) is generally _not recommended_ unless you must have the Firebase features it has, and those features will eventually be integrated into Cloud Datastore.
 (Push) Task Queues | [7 &rArr;] 8 [&rArr; 9] | Moving off App Engine `taskqueue` makes your apps more portable, so the **Module 8** Cloud Tasks migration is _recommended_ for those using push tasks.
 Those unfamiliar with push tasks should do **Module 7** first to add push tasks to the sample app. **Module 9:** Migrating to Cloud Datastore (Firestore in Datastore mode), Cloud Tasks (v2), and Python 3 is _optional_ and only recommended if you have other code using Cloud Datastore and considering upgrading to Python 3.
 (Pull) Task Queues | [18 &rArr;] 19 | Moving off App Engine `taskqueue` makes your apps more portable, so the **Module 19** Cloud Pub/Sub migration is _recommended_ for those using pull tasks.
 The app is also ported to Python 3.
 Those unfamiliar with pull tasks should do **Module 18** first to add pull tasks to the sample app.